 Whether you choose to start your meadow from seed or young plants, I recommend an overseeding of yellow rattle (Rhinanthus minor).
 This wildflower is hemi parasitic, which allows it to hold back the growth of grasses by taking some of its nitrogen and help prevent grasses from eventually crowding out the flowering plants.
 Do seed sparingly and where most needed however: contrary to popular belief they are not hemi-parasitic on grasses only and will supress the growth of your flowering plants if used too densely and indiscriminately.

-I am currently experimenting with establishing a meadow comprising a mix of natives and non-natives by planting small plugs/young plants directly into existing grass, a method favoured Professor Nigel Dunnett.
+I am currently experimenting with establishing a meadow comprising a mix of natives and non-natives by planting young plants directly into existing grass, a method favoured Professor Nigel Dunnett.

-My grass grew last year much more strongly than I anticipated, so this year in addition to increasing the density of the flowering plants, and giving the grass another beating, I will be adding yellow rattle.
+My grass always seems to grow more strongly than I’d like, so this year in addition to increasing the density of the flowering plants, and giving the grass another beating, I have added yellow rattle.
 I will be posting my progress on my instagram account.
 If you have any photographs of your own efforts this year to share I would love to see them.

 If you would like help with installing a bespoke meadow planting in your garden, please get in touch here.